syncfusion-content/flutter-docs/Flutter/xlsio/working-with-workbook.md

 ## Saving a Excel workbook to Stream

-You can also save the created or manipulated workbook to stream.
+You can also save the created or manipulated workbook to stream using saveStream() method of workbook.

 {% highlight dart %}